 Flagpoles Etc’s Origin and Manufacturing Locations

 Flagpoles Etc started in 2004.
-It is an all women owned, family business located in Holly, MI.
+It is an all-women-owned family business located in Holly, MI.
 After witnessing the horrific events of 9/11, these ladies knew they wanted to do something to help unite Americans.
-They realized the majority of American flags and accessories such as flagpoles were manufactured in foreign companies.
+They realized the majority of American flags and accessories, such as flagpoles, were manufactured by foreign companies.
 To help Americans show their patriotism with American products, they started manufacturing flagpoles in their home garage.
-Starting with fence posts, and other spare parts they crafted their first flagpole.
-With support from friends, neighbors and other patriotic Americans, Flagpoles Etc have moved from the humble beginnings of their garage to a huge manufacturing facility.
+Starting with fence posts and other spare parts, they crafted their first flagpole.
+With support from friends, neighbors, and other patriotic Americans, Flagpoles Etc has moved from the humble beginnings of their garage to a huge manufacturing facility.
 No longer using spare parts, Flagpoles Etc has become one of the leading flagpole companies in the USA.

 Flagpoles Etc’s Selection and Offerings

-Flagpoles Etc offers flagpoles made from anodized aluminum, which resists corrosion, and oxidation and is rustproof, fiberglass and even red oak for restoration projects, or for those of you who are partial to the timeless look of polished wood grain.
-They have internal and external halyard options, choice of different colors on aluminum poles and any size you may need for your flag flying needs.
+Flagpoles Etc offers flagpoles made from anodized aluminum, which resists corrosion, and oxidation and is rustproof, fiberglass, and even red oak for restoration projects or for those of you who are partial to the timeless look of polished wood grains.
+They have internal and external halyard options, a choice of different colors on aluminum poles, and any size you may need for your flag flying needs.

 Flagpole Material Considerations: Pros and Cons